o3de/o3de.org/content/docs/user-guide/project-config/register-gems.md

 If the gem that you want to register is part of a repository, it might use the **Remote Content** format (look for a `repo.json` file at the root folder).
 In this case you can follow [this documentation](/docs/user-guide/remote-content/use-a-remote-repository) for a straightforward way to register multiple gems at once.
 {{< /tip >}}

 If the gem does not yet exist in your local files, you will have to **download it from the source**.
-It is common to host content in websites such as github, so you can find an example below on how to download a repository from github which contains a Gem.
+It is common to host content on websites such as GitHub, so you can find an example below on how to download a repository from GitHub which contains a Gem.

 ![Download repository](/images/user-guide/project-config/register-gems/github-download.jpg)